sfu-rsl/leaf_dev/README.md

 # leaf

 Concolic execution for Rust using MIR (mid-level IR).
-The project is in very early stages.
+The project is under development toward the first version.

-As a brief overview, `leafc` is used instead of `rustc` to compile a Rust program.
-It compiles the program normally, but also modifies the code and injects various function calls to the `runtime` via the pri (program runtime interface).
+As a brief overview, `leafc` is a wrapper around the Rust compiler and is usable anywhere in place of `rustc`.
+It compiles and instruments the program at the MIR level with function calls to the runtime library (shim)

 ## Table of Contents
 - [How to run?](#how-to-run)